Strategic Directions 2022-23 (PDF, 120 KB)

 Jobs Queensland’s Strategic Directions 2021-22 details our vision, mission and commitment, as well as our value proposition for key stakeholders.

-Our Strategic Plan articulates our four strategic goals, as well as the key initiatives that will be undertaken to deliver them.
+Our Strategic Directions articulates our four strategic objectives, as well as the key initiatives that will be undertaken to deliver them.
 It demonstrates Jobs Queensland’s continued support of the development of a highly skilled and adaptable Queensland workforce; one that aligns with global opportunities, meets employer needs now and in the future, meets individual aspirations, and strengthens the economy and communities around the state.

 IMPACTS AND FORWARD AGENDA